-Gelato in Italy, noodles in China, pierogis in Poland, borscht in Russia, kibinai in Lithuania — you get the picture.
-Seriously, one of the best things about travel is the food!
-I love to eat when I'm abroad, but am always so surprised at how quick my money goes when I'm not being careful.
-So don’t eat away your budget and keep these tips in mind while living abroad!
+Gelato in Italy, noodles in China, pierogis in Poland, borscht in Russia, kibinai in Lithuania — One of the best things about travel is the food, but how to eat it all and save your money?

 Need more money saving tips?
 Of course you do!
 We all love saving money.
 Check out this free guide to paying less for your semester abroad.